solidpixel/solidpixel.github.io/_posts/2022-04-20-android_vulkan_layers.md

 * Run the uninstall script to cleanup the layer installation
 * Uninstall your application

-Note: The layer install must be _after_ the application, and the uninstall must be _before_ the application, as we use "run-as" to get permissions to copy files into the application-local file system partition.
+**Note:** The layer install must be _after_ the application, and the uninstall must be _before_ the application, as the helper scripts use "run-as" to get permission to copy files into the application-local file system partition.

 Install script
 --------------